tapjs/tapjs/src/create-plugin/README.md

 and optionally an `options` object, and returns an object that is used as the extension.

-This is a very simple "hello, world" plugin:

 For example, a very simple "hello, world" plugin:

 ```ts